Mahdi Mohammed Gusau: Impeachment and reinstatement

 On 29 June 2021, the former governor of Zamfara state, a senator and members of the house of assembly cross carpeted from the PDP platform where they contested and won their respective offices into the APC platform.
 Gusau remained loyal to his party and refused to join the movement, which many Nigerians including Gen. Ibrahim Badamasi Babangida commended.
 He later filed a suit against their defection suit marked "FHC/ABJ/CS/650/2021" and requested the court to declare their seats vacant as the law provided.

 On 23 February 2022, the Zamfara State House of Assembly impeached Gusau as deputy governor and immediately replaced him with Senator Hassan Nasiha the serving senator representing Zamfara Central Senatorial District.
 The action which was condemned nationwide by H.E Atiku Abubakar, Peter Obi and more, following the adoption of a motion by Majority Leader, Faruku Dosara (APC -Maradun 1), at a plenary in Gusau.
 The motion came shortly after the House adopted the report of a panel led by Justice Haladu Tanko, which investigated alleged gross misconduct and abuse of office against him.
 The Speaker Nasiru Muazu Magarya, who presided over the sitting, directed the Clerk, Saidu Anka, to conduct a voice vote on the impeachment.
 Twenty of the 22 lawmakers present voted in favour of the impeachment; however, it was later uncovered that the impeachment was backed baseless insubordination and abuse of office allegations by the defectors.

 Gusau was restored as the deputy governor of Zamfara following the order by the federal high court in Abuja by Justice Inyang Ekwo.
 All the actions taken towards the illegal impeachment were reverted by the federal high court.

+Governorship Election

+Mahdi Aliyu Mohammed Gusau won the 2027 ADC Governorship Primary Election of the ADC Party, defeating two other candidates with 35,665 votes, while Abdul'mutallab Ahmed Mohammed scored 15,922 votes, and Shehu Ahmed Musa Score 7,642 votes.